 When considering a roof inspection, it helps to know what you are after.

 When you ask for a roof inspection, we are thinking that you are looking for a report of some kind.
 If we write up a report, and then sign it, that is a billable item.
 If we come out and look at your roof, it is ok if you call it an inspection, but it won’t be for a specific purpose other than to estimate a roof leak, new roof, or a problem you are having.
-We usually don’t charge for this, as it is usually regarding a specific problem and is considered an estimate.
+We usually don’t charge for this, as it is usually regarding a specific problem that you want resolved and is considered an estimate.
 A formal roof inspection with report is a billable item, and usually serves a specific purpose.
 Usually, if you’re just looking to see what shape your roof is in, we can give you that report verbally while we are there, or even after on the phone.
 This can be at no charge, when we come to look at a roof leak or measure the roof for a new one.

 Has your insurance company sent you a letter about your roof, or told you that you must get an inspection before they will cover your home?